ccs-amsterdam/r-course-material/tutorials/r-tidy-12-reshaping.md

 Note that what is called 'tidy' here is what is also often called a *long* data format, with most information in separate rows, while a *wide* data format contains most information in separate columns.
 Another way to view the functions is that `pivot_longer` transforms data from wide to long (also called variables to cases), and `pivot_wider` converts data from long to wide (cases to variables).

+For reference, `long` data is sometimes also referred to as `stacked` data, because the data is represented as rows that are stacked on top of each other.

 Before we start: Getting and cleaning the data
 ==============================================